WOR (AM): FM and TV stations

 In 1941, WOR put an FM radio station, W71NY, on the air.
 WOR had been experimenting with FM broadcasts as W2XWI from its Carteret, New Jersey, transmitter site from 1938.
 For most of its first two decades, W71NY, later WOR-FM, largely simulcast the same programming as WOR.
 In 1949, WOR signed on a sister television station, Channel 9 WOR-TV.
 It started as an independent station, showing mostly movies and reruns of network shows, with some local children's and talk programs.

 In 1952, WOR-AM-FM-TV were sold to RKO General.
 The TV station later became WWOR-TV, relocated to Secaucus, New Jersey, after it and the radio stations, 710 WOR and 98.7 WOR-FM, were sold to separate companies in 1987 (due to an FCC regulation in effect then that forbade TV and radio stations with different owners from sharing the same call letters).
 WOR-FM today is WEPN-FM.

 Full service radio to talk

 From the 1930s to the early 1980s, WOR was described as a full service radio station, featuring a mix of music, talk and news.
 There was an emphasis on news reports and talk programs, but music was played as well, usually a blend of pop standards and adult contemporary tunes, often described as middle of the road music (MOR).
-WOR played several songs per hour weekday mornings from 6 a.m. to 9 a.m. and again afternoons from 3 p.m. to 6 p.m.
+WOR played several songs per hour weekday mornings from 6 am to 9 am, and again afternoons from 3 pm to 6 pm.
 WOR also featured music on Saturday and Sunday afternoons.

 In ratings reports, WOR was classified as an "MOR/Talk" station until 1984.
 From 1983 to about 1985, WOR gradually eliminated music altogether, evolving into its current talk format.